Sales and Use Tax

 • Get a refund!
 If you improperly paid sales tax and the merchant won't give you credit.
 File here.

 • Get help!
-For additional assistance, review the Frequently Asked Questions about Sales and Use Tax, Frequently Asked Questions about the Sales Tax on Alcoholic Beverages, Frequently Asked Questions about Sales By Parent-Teacher Organizations and Other Organizations or contact us.
+For additional assistance, review the Frequently Asked Questions about Sales and Use Tax.

 Did you know that you can shop tax free in Maryland twice a year?
 Read about our Shop Maryland Programs for information about each opportunity!